 So the guy crushes walnuts with his head and what we get is a linear relationship.
-What I did was timed how long it took for each walnut to get crushed and collected in file.
+What I did was timed how long it took for each walnut to get crushed and collected in file (if you are interested, I slowed the video down by 505% then used an online timer to get the splits).
 So now you can do some analysis.
 It's not a particularly interesting data set but it might give a fun context to look at linear relationships.

 AnalysisI guess the question that most comes to my mind (after "does he have a headache") is he crushing the walnuts at a constant rate.
 Careful observation might find a couple of spots where he hesitates a bit and you might want to discuss whether that shows up in the data.
 But is the data linear?
 Looking at the graph you can see that for the most part it is, but there is a slightly faster rate at the beginning and a slightly slower at the end but each section seems pretty linear.